 We use the curriculum and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with peer on peer abuse.
+Staff are proactive and vigilant in recognising when a child may need to tell an adult of their choice about what is happening to them, will acknowledge how they feel and support them through the next steps of reporting to MASH, if that is what it takes to keep them safe.
+Our school understands the different gender issues that can be prevalent when dealing with child-on-child abuse.